 What investments are a good match for you?

 Your super will be invested for a long time, so you need to have the right mix of assets working for you to get the best returns.
-When starting out, options with a higher growth assets may be more suitable for you1, as you will have time to recover from the ups and downs of the investment markets.A good starting point is to take the What type of investor am I? quiz.
-This will step you through the questions you should ask yourself, like when you plan to retire and how you feel about risk.
-You can then consider which of the Super SA investment choices suit you.
-If you are not sure what’s best, consider talking to a financial adviser.
+When starting out, options with a higher growth assets may be more suitable for you1, as you will have time to recover from the ups and downs of the investment markets.A good starting point is to use our Risk profiler.
+This can help you answer some important questions about when you plan to retire, and how you feel about risk.
+From there, you can consider which of the Super SA investment choices suit you.
+If you are still unsure, you could consider talking to a financial adviser.